jeremynoesen/BoneBot/README.md

 - Do not put the prefix in the command.
 - The response can include `\n` as a line separator.
 - You can include `$USER$` in the response to ping the user who used the command, or `$REPLY$` to reply to them.
+- You can make a command run a shell command by adding `$CMD$ command here $CMD$`.
+  - Need to run multiple commands?
+Make a shell script and run the script with a command!
 - To change the command prefix, set `command-prefix` in the main configuration to a custom prefix.
 Case is ignored.
 - To set a cool down for commands, set `commands-cooldown` in the main configuration to any number.
 Time is in seconds.
 - To enable or disable commands, set `commands-enabled` in the main configuration to `true` or `false`.